omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 To re-iterate: The analogy this article is making is that before playing a hand in Poker if I had the choice I would always look at my pocket cards before making any bet.
-I would never voluntarily post blinds or ante.
+I would never voluntarily post blinds or antes.
 However, this makes the game not work.
 In social gatherings it is rational for me to delay my decision as long as possible without committing because then I get to maximize my expected value once I know how I am feeling and what options I have available.
 This, however, is detrimental to the survival of the group.
-Introducing an incentive that encourages committing and disencourages canceling after having committed could have the same positive effect as blinds and ante do in Poker, in particular by creating common knowledge about this very fact.
+Introducing an incentive that encourages committing and disencourages canceling after having committed could have the same positive effect as blinds and antes do in Poker, in particular by creating common knowledge about this very fact.

 Some alternative solutions: